CSC4790-Fall2020-Org/senior-project-hdc-rahul-thapa/README.md

 We have also provided a data folder with MNIST dataset for ease of use.

 ## Training
-Make sure you clone this repository and open command prompt inside the folder.
+Make sure you clone this repository and open command prompt with this project as parent directory.

 ## Steps for training/retraining
 1. We provide you with the HDXplore training script, [HDXplore_MNIST.py](./HDXplore_MNIST.py)